 Direct Connect With Customers

 You can see a lot of open hoardings in metros, waiting for the brands to occupy them mostly because of their high rates.
-Owing to the direct connect and the brand building incentives, offline marketing holdsa fair fighting chance.
+Owing to the direct connect and brand building incentives, offline marketing holds a fair fighting chance.
 In long run, it might come out as a major USP between brands.

-Because most conversions happens offline where the personal touch is required.
+Because most conversions happen offline where the personal touch is required.
 We have to move physically between places and any posters or banners in the way will definitely catch our eyes.
-Since these marketing are difficult to escape from our eyes, the offline marketing is also considered as a vital one.
+Since this marketing is difficult to escape from our eyes, offline marketing is also considered as a vital one.
 This is something which digital marketing might not be able to deliver.
 This raises the question of which channels to consider in your marketing strategy?

-Let’s look at some of the marketing channels which might come in handy in cost effective manner:
+Let’s look at some of the marketing channels which might come in handy in a cost-effective manner:

 You are not connected with everyone on social media for obvious reason but people who you meet personally can carry the discussion online.
-Go to any start up meet and you’ll end up with many new social media connections as a step ahead in your marketing efforts.
-Many of the business personals consider dealing in digital mode as a unprofessional form of communication and hence consider communicating in a rather personal form.
+Go to any startup meet and you’ll end up with many new social media connections as a step ahead in your marketing efforts.
+Many of the business personals consider dealing in digital mode as an unprofessional form of communication and hence consider communicating in a rather personal form.

 These meeting generally end up with people interacting on a more personal and casual level.
 It also gets converted to online connections impacting sales.